aneldev/dynadux/README.md

 ```

-`dynaduxDebugMiddleware` adds to global array variable `dynaduxDebugMiddleware` all the dispatched items.
+`dynaduxDebugMiddleware` adds to the global array variable `dynaduxDebugMiddleware` all the dispatched items.

-This middleware, as many other debugging tools, should not be on production since would lead to memory leak.
+This middleware, as many other debugging tools, should not be on production since it would lead to a memory leak.

 ### API of dynaduxDebugMiddleware

-As argument accepts a config object with this interface.
+As a parameter it accepts a configuration object with this interface.

 ```
 interface IDynaduxDebugMiddlewareConfig {
   globalVariableName?: string;
 }
 ```
 #### globalVariableName

-When you work with mulitiple store it makes sense to save debugging info of the `dynaduxDebugMiddleware` in different global variables.
+When you work with a multiple store it makes sense to save debugging info of the `dynaduxDebugMiddleware` in different global variables.

 To load the middleware and save the array in different global name, for instance `debugState`, we can create the middleware like this: